Thomas E. Donilon

-Since leaving government, Donilon has served in an advisory role as Chair of the Commission on Enhancing National Cybersecurity, appointed by Obama; and as vice chairman of the international law firm O'Melveny and Meyers.
-During Hillary Clinton's presidential campaign, Donilon was co-chair of the Clinton-Kaine Transition Project, as its foreign-policy lead.
+Since leaving government, Donilon has served in an advisory role as chair of the Commission on Enhancing National Cybersecurity, appointed by Obama; and as vice chairman of the international law firm O'Melveny & Myers.
+During Hillary Clinton's 2016 presidential campaign, Donilon was co-chair of the Clinton-Kaine Transition Project and its foreign policy lead.

+In 2020, Joe Biden reportedly offered Donilon the position of Director of the Central Intelligence Agency.

 Early life and education

 Donilon attended La Salle Academy, a Catholic school in Providence, Rhode Island.
 In 1977, he earned a B.A. degree, summa cum laude, from The Catholic University of America, and received the President's Award, the highest honor.
 In 1985, he received a J.D. degree at the University of Virginia, where he served on the editorial board of the Virginia Law Review.

 Early career

 Democratic politics

 After graduating from Catholic University, Donilon began working in the Carter White House as a staffer in the Congressional Relations Office in 1977.
-At age 24, Donilon managed the 1980 Democratic Convention, at which Senator Edward Kennedy challenged President Carter for the nomination.
+At age 24, Donilon managed the 1980 Democratic Convention, at which Senator Ted Kennedy challenged President Carter for the nomination.
 A profile from 1980 described him as, "one of those Wunderkinder who spring out of nowhere to become driving forces in politics."
-Carter successfully defeated Kennedy's challenge for the nomination but lost the general election.
-In 1981, Donilon temporarily moved to Atlanta, Georgia to assist the former president's transition to private life.
+Carter defeated Kennedy's challenge for the nomination but lost the general election.
+In 1981, Donilon temporarily moved to Atlanta to assist the former president's transition to private life.
 He served as a lecturer at his alma mater, Catholic University.

 In 1983, Donilon took a leave of absence from law school to work on Walter Mondale's presidential campaign, as the national campaign coordinator and convention director.
 Donilon helped prepared Mondale for his presidential debates.
 Donilon met his wife, Catherine Russell, on the Mondale campaign.
 Both Russell and Donilon then worked on Joe Biden's 1988 presidential campaign.
 After Michael Dukakis won the Democratic nomination, Donilon prepared him for his debates.

-During the first Bush administration, Donilon was recruited to the law firm O'Melveny & Myers by Warren Christopher, the firm's senior partner.
+During the George H. W. Bush administration, Donilon was recruited to the law firm O'Melveny & Myers by Warren Christopher, the firm's senior partner and the former Deputy Secretary of State under President Carter.

-In 1992 Donilon led Bill Clinton's general election debate preparations and served as counsel to the transition directors.
+In 1992, Donilon led Bill Clinton's general election debate preparations and served as counsel to the transition directors.